ahakem/relaxtogo/README.md

 ## 🌐 Live Demo

-The app is deployed and available at: **https://ahakem.github.io/relaxtogo/**
+🚀 **The app is deployed and available at: https://ahakem.github.io/relaxtogo/**

+*Note: If you see a blank page, please ensure GitHub Pages is configured correctly in repository settings.*

 ## 📱 How to Add New Content